pmahnke/mahnke-cocktails/recipe/grey_fox.md

 - Method: Shaken
 - Pour: Double Strain
 - Glassware: High Ball, On the Rocks
-- Garnish: Lemon Zest, Sprig of Thyme or Lavender
+- Garnish: Lemon Zest, Sprig of Thyme or Lavender, and a straw
 - Special Prep: Pour in one ounce of tonic water, then pour in the cocktail.
 Top off with tonic water.